Tools and Utilities

 Masscan

-• Tool for making port scanning, which is optimized for speed, making it particularly useful for large-scale scans
+• A tool for making port scanning, which is optimized for speed, making it particularly useful for large-scale scans

 Commands